drunomics/automatic-backups/README.md

 ## Prerequisites

 There are a few variables that need to be setup on platform.sh that are mandatory for the script to work.
+1. env:PROJECT_NAME - holds a specific machine readable name for the project.
-1. env:AWS_BACKUP_BUCKET - holds the bucket name.
+2. env:AWS_BACKUP_BUCKET - holds the bucket name.
 Needs to be available at runtime.
-2. env:AWS_ACCESS_KEY_ID - holds the access key of a user that has access to the bucket.
+3. env:AWS_ACCESS_KEY_ID - holds the access key of a user that has access to the bucket.
 Needs to be available at runtime.
-3. env:AWS_SECRET_ACCESS_KEY - holds the secret access key of a user that has access to the bucket.
+4. env:AWS_SECRET_ACCESS_KEY - holds the secret access key of a user that has access to the bucket.
 Needs to be available at runtime.
 Sensitive information.
 Having awscli installed on platform.sh environment.

 # Having SFTP server as 3rd party

 ## Prerequisites
 There are a few variables that need to be setup on platform.sh that are mandatory for the script to work.
+1. env:PROJECT_NAME - holds a specific machine readable name for the project.
-1. env:SFTP_SERVER - holds the server name.
+2. env:SFTP_SERVER - holds the server name.
 Needs to be available at runtime.
-2. env:SFTP_USERNAME - holds the user that has access to the server.
+3. env:SFTP_USERNAME - holds the user that has access to the server.
 Needs to be available at runtime.
-3. env:SSH_SECRET_KEY - holds the ssh secret key of the user that has access to the server.
+4. env:SSH_SECRET_KEY - holds the ssh secret key of the user that has access to the server.
 Needs to be available at runtime.
 Sensitive information.
-4. env:SSH_PUBLIC_KEY - holds the ssh public key of the user that has access to the server.
+5. env:SSH_PUBLIC_KEY - holds the ssh public key of the user that has access to the server.
 Needs to be available at runtime.
 Sensitive information.
-5. env:SFTP_DIRECTORY - holds the directory from the server where the user has access to copy/create files.
+6. env:SFTP_DIRECTORY - holds the directory from the server where the user has access to copy/create files.
-6. env:SFTP_PORT - holds the port of the server where the user has access to copy/create files.
+7. env:SFTP_PORT - holds the port of the server where the user has access to copy/create files.
-7. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
+8. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
 When a file passes this expiration date only the files created on first day of the month will be kept.